VibrasticLab/ehealth-iot/reports/flagship_reports.md

 ---

 For I2S Mic Driver, here some step to setup:
-- install I2S Mic kernel module from [here](- https://github.com/mekatronik-achmadi/archmate/tree/master/embedded/raspberrypi/drivers/i2smems/). **Notes:** It works with ALSA but not Pulseaudio
+- install I2S Mic kernel module from [here](https://github.com/mekatronik-achmadi/archmate/tree/master/embedded/raspberrypi/drivers/i2smems/).

+**Notes:** It works with ALSA but not Pulseaudio.
+Bugfixes needed

 - Reboot
 - write this ALSA config on *~/.asoundrc* file: